Kimono Care Instructions

-Washing cotton kimono is usually very straightforward, involving a gentle machine wash at 30 degrees centigrade (86 degrees Fahrenheit).
-Cleaning silk kimono isn't quite so simple and where possible, you should try to avoid getting them dirty in the first place.
+Washing a cotton kimono is usually very straightforward, involving a gentle machine wash at 30 degrees centigrade (86 degrees Fahrenheit).
+Cleaning a silk kimono isn't quite so simple and where possible, you should try to avoid getting them dirty in the first place.
 For example, don't eat or smoke while wearing your kimono, and store it in a dry place out of direct sunlight.

 Of course, accidents do happen and on such occasions, we recommend taking your silk kimono to a dry cleaner.
 Try to find one who has experience in dealing with fine silks, and who can give your kimono the specialist care and attention it deserves.
 If your kimono simply needs freshening up after being stored away for a long time, hang it outside on a dry, breezy day away from direct sunlight, and repeat for as many consecutive days as necessary.
 This can also help remove creases.